 Stay on top of industry trends

 No matter what industry you’re in, it’s changing.
 Whether it’s the job functions themselves or the demand for certain skill sets, knowing what these are will help you find qualified candidates.
-For example, in the IT industry, professionals need to know how to work with cloud services like Microsoft Azure and AWS and not necessarily traditional server room hardware.
+For example, in the IT industry, professionals need to know how to work with cloud services like Microsoft Azure and Amazon Web Services (AWS) and not necessarily traditional server room hardware.

 Fine-tune job descriptions